 Different factors contribute to the loss of biodiversity.
 We will discuss the significant threats that contribute to habitat loss.

-• Simply put, habitats are the places where organisms live.
-Habitat loss and degradation happens when either natural or human activities cause changes.
-This changes the habitat so that fewer species are able to live there.
+- Simply put, habitats are the places where organisms live.
+Habitat loss and degradation happen when either natural or human activities cause changes.
+This changes the habitat so that fewer species can live there.

-• An example of human activity is when people cut down a section of a forest to make space for farmlands.
+- An example of human activity is cutting down a section of forest to make space for farmland.
 This eliminates the habitat of hundreds of species and can drive them to extinction.

-• We often think of landslides and earthquakes when it comes to ruinous natural events.
+- We often think of landslides and earthquakes as ruinous natural events.
 Although they alter the landscape, the ecosystem can still recover from such events.
-But, human-caused habitat loss often creates irreversible destruction.
-It changes the ecosystem on a global scale that poses a significant threat.
+However, human-caused habitat loss often creates irreversible destruction.
+It changes the ecosystem on a global scale and poses a significant threat.

-• The primary culprit of forest deterioration is illegal logging.
-We lose 18.7 million acres of forests per year around the world due to illegal logging activities.
+- The primary culprit of forest deterioration is illegal logging.
+We lose 18.7 million acres of forests annually worldwide due to illegal logging.
 That’s equal to 27 soccer fields of forest every minute.

-• This is not to say that only other species get affected by habitat loss.
-We, as humans, depend on the entire ecology functioning to survive.
+- This is not to say that only other species are affected by habitat loss.
+We humans depend on the entire ecology to survive.
 Natural habitats provide our food, create the air we breathe, and purify the water we drink.
-They supply all the materials we need to survive and as such, are part of the great cycle of life.
-This is why the loss of habitat and deterioration is a massive threat that will endanger plants and animals.
+They supply all the materials we need to survive and are part of the great cycle of life.
+This is why habitat loss and deterioration are massive threats that endanger plants and animals.

 The Amazon has lost around 17% of its forest in the last 50 years.
-Remote areas with valuable mahogany felt the encroachment as well.
-This was during the discovery of oil and gold.
-Deforestation has become rampant due to forest conversion for cattle ranching.
-This is a major concern since these forests are home to a large part of the world’s biodiversity.
+Remote areas with valuable mahogany also felt the encroachment, which occurred during the discovery of oil and gold.
+Deforestation has become rampant due to forest conversion for cattle ranching, which is a major concern since these forests are home to a large part of the world’s biodiversity.

 Loss of Biodiversity Timeline